A topic from the subject of Organic Chemistry in Chemistry.

 Applications

-- Identification of organic compounds
+• Identification of unknown organic compounds in mixtures.

-- Development of new drugs and materials
+• Development of new drugs and materials.

 Conclusion